Orange/Orange Peel

 Flavors/Temps: Chen Pi – Acrid, Bitter, Warm, Aromatic.
 Qing Pi – Bitter, Acrid, Warm.
 Zhi Shi – Bitter, Acrid, Slightly Cold.

-Key Constituents: Flavonoids (including Hesperidin and Polymethoxyflavones (PMFs), Phytonutirents, Vitamin C, B1, and A, Choline, Folic Acid, d-Limonene, a-Pinene, Citronellol, Synephrine, Linalool, Alpha-carotene, Beta-carotene, Aldehydes, Copper, Calcium, Magnesium, Enzymes, Fiber, Pectin.
-High content of Bioflavonoids
+Key Constituents: Flavonoids (including Hesperidin and Polymethoxyflavones (PMFs), Phytonutrients, Vitamin C, B1, and A, Choline, Folic Acid, d-Limonene, a-Pinene, Citronellol, Synephrine, Linalool, Alpha-carotene, Beta-carotene, Aldehydes, Copper, Calcium, Magnesium, Enzymes, Fiber, Pectin.
+High content of Bioflavonoids.

 History/Folklore: All species help move Qi stagnation.
 Mandarin Orange Peel (Chen Pi) is a better anti-inflammatory, carminative, and tonic.
 The Unripe Green Orange Peel (Qing Pi) is a cholagogue and carminative.
-Bitter Orange Peel (Zhi Shi) moves Qi stagnation, stimulates circulation, has expectorate properties, and is a stomach digestive.
-Another species is tangerines with the Latin name, Citrus tangerina.
+Bitter Orange Peel (Zhi Shi) moves Qi stagnation, stimulates, expectorates, and is a stomach digestive.
+Another species is tangerine with the Latin name, Citrus tangerina.

-It is often added to herbal formulas in order to improve their taste and help build Q. Chen pi is considered an important herb for both the Spleen and Lung meridians.
+It is often added to herbal formulas to improve their taste and help build Q. Chen pi is considered an important herb for both the Spleen and Lung meridians.

 Orange Flower Water is used on dry skin and broken capillaries to stimulate new cell growth and as a sedative due to its calming effects.

-Orange peels contain higher concentrations of nutrition and healing compounds than the fruit does, and the fruit are powerfully nutritious and healing.
+Orange peels contain higher concentrations of nutrition and healing compounds than the fruit does, and the fruit is powerfully nutritious and healing.

 The compound synephrine, found in bitter orange peel, is a banned substance by the NCAA (National Collegiate Athletic Association).